SuzanneNL/star-trail-photography/testing.md

 - Pass that URL into the hidden input field in the form.
 This way, it is intact by the second route call.
 - Retrieve the URL from the form on the POST request.
 - Then redirect to it. <br>
-This way, the user gets directed back to the page where he was coming from.
+This way, the user gets redirected back to the page where he was coming from.

 ## Unresolved issues
 **1: Mobile menu stays open in desktop view**<br>